What music makes you feel strong and powerful?

 Not Ready to Make Nice, Dixie Chicks

 After their lead singer criticized then President George W. Bush, the Dixie Chicks were in a swirl of criticism that included protests and even death threats.
-This angry song–a great example of Assertiveness–put their quite successful careers on the line and while it won them Grammies for both Song and Record of the Year for 2006, it also cost them their primary fan base, and the band broke up not long after.
+This angry song–a great example of Assertiveness–put their quite successful careers on the line and while it won them Grammies for both Song and Record of the Year for 2006, it also cost them their primary fan base, and they were never as popular again.
 Assertiveness has its price.

 No Surrender, Bruce Springsteen